ChenHoy/DROID-Splat/README.md

     - [x] Optimization turns instable over longer windows and large scenes.
 What is the source?
     - [x] Fix scale parameters after optimizing them once?
 - [x] Use both multi-view consistency and uncertainty to filter the map before sending to Renderer
+- [x] Use SSIM and depth regularization loss configurable in mapping loss
 - [ ] Backpropagate the pose loss from the Rendering objective into the SLAM tracking
     - [x] Optimize poses with additional optimizer
     - [ ] Evaluate optimized poses with new metrics